Madrid, Spain – August 14, 2011

-I went to my first, and probably only bullfight.
+Today, I went to my first, and probably the only bullfight.

 Leading up to the spectacle, I was able to tour the bullfighting museum and the bullring, Las Ventas.
 That all made my experience much more enjoyable because it gave me some background about the event and how it unfolds.

-There were not a great deal of people in attendance.
+There were not a lot of people in attendance.
 The bullring holds around 22,000 people.
 I estimate there were only about 7,000 or 8,000 there.
 I think that is partly because it was a Novillada.
-That is sort of a “beginners” bullfight.
+That is a “beginners” bullfight.
 The bulls are younger and smaller.
 The bullfighters are not as experienced or well known as some others.
 At this event, the bullfighters were Miguel Gimenez, Felix de Castro (from Valladolid, his first time at Las Ventas), and Adrian de Torres.

 Regardless, I am glad that I at least experienced that part of Spanish culture.